MirrorNetworking/Mirror/doc/Articles/Transports/index.md

 -   [TCP - Telepathy](Telepathy.md) Simple, message based, MMO Scale TCP networking in C\#.
 And no magic.

--   [TCP - Apathy](https://mirror-networking.com/apathy/) Apathy is a fast, lightweight, allocation-free low level TCP library for Unity developed by vis2k.
-Apathy was developed in native C for maximum MMO Scale networking performance.

--   [TCP - Booster](https://mirror-networking.com/booster/) The Mirror Booster uncorks your multiplayer game by moving the Networking load out of Unity!

 -   [WebSockets - SimpleWebTransport](SimpleWebTransport.md) WebSockets transport layer for Mirror that target WebGL clients.

 -   [Multiplexer](Multiplexer.md) Multiplexer is a bridging transport to allow a server to handle clients on different transports concurrently, for example desktop clients using Telepathy together with WebGL clients using Websockets.